 On further appeal by special leave to the High Court of Australia, the Court, by majority, upheld the Full Court decision.
 It directed that the matter be returned to the Human Rights Commission for redetermination without adopting the "narrow and restrictive construction" which the majority felt had originally been taken.
 I dissented from this opinion, concluding that there was no error of law in the approach of the Inquiry Commissioner.
 It was my opinion that the Act that was being applied should be given a beneficial construction to secure its objectives, namely the elimination of decisions against people with disabilities on the basis of attributes ascribed to their disabilities by stereotyping.
 I suggested that the imposition of a universal "policy" requiring the dismissal of all recruits in a large employment area within the federal government defied the particularity required of employers in decisions affecting employees necessitated by the Act.

 My view did not prevail.
 It is not my purpose to reargue it.
 However, the case illustrates the way in which HIV/AIDS is no longer a remote, exotic far-away problem for judges.
-It is becoming a regular visitor to the courts whether in Fiji, Australia or elsewhere.
+It is becoming a regular visitor to the courts whether in India, Australia or elsewhere.
 Judges must be alert to its legal dimensions.

-By definition, judges and lawyers are leaders of their communities.
+By definition, judges are leaders of their communities.
 They are invariably educated above the average.
-They ordinarily enjoy a comparatively privileged lifestyle.
+They ordinarily enjoy a privileged lifestyle.
 Typically, they are respected because of their offices.
 Their special positions in society impose upon them a responsibility of leadership.
 Nowhere is that responsibility tested more than when a completely new and unexpected problem presents itself to society.
-All the lawyers' instincts for legality, fairness and reasonableness must then be summoned up, to help lead society towards an informed, intelligent and just solution to the problem.
+All the judges' instincts for legality, fairness and reasonableness must then be summoned up, to help lead society towards an informed, intelligent and just solution to the problem.

-It is dangerous to generalise about our profession.
-In our region of the world several different legal systems may be found.
-In each of them, the role of the lawyer will be different.
-I discovered this fact in my work between 1993 and 1996 as Special Representative of the Secretary-General for Human Rights in

-Cambodia.
-A judge in Cambodia observes quite different legal traditions and conventions than does a judge in Australia or India.
+It is dangerous to generalise about the judiciary.
+In Africa, for example, several different legal systems may be found.
+In each of them, the role of the judiciary will be different.
+I discovered this fact in my work between 1993 and 1996 as Special Representative of the Secretary-General for Human Rights in Cambodia.
+A judge in Cambodia observes quite different legal traditions and conventions than does a judge in Australia or Zambia.
 Typically, in common law countries which personally derive their legal systems largely from England, the judge enjoys a specially important place in the exposition, development and application of the law.
-This gives lawyers a creative role.
-The creative role in developing the common law gives the lawyers of our tradition opportunities and responsibilities of law-making, which are probably greater than in most countries of the civil law tradition.
+The judge's creative role in developing the common law gives him or her opportunities and responsibilities of law-making, which are probably greater than in most countries of the civil law tradition.

-But even within common law countries, the opportunities of legal development will differ at different levels of the hierarchy.
-Thus, a judge of the final appellate court will have an enormously important role in applying the Constitution, in expounding basic rights, in sometimes striking down legislation human unconstitutional, and in keeping the other branches of government in check.
-A judicial officer at the other end of the spectrum, a magistrate, will have much less opportunity to develop and expound new legal principles.
+But even within common law countries, the opportunities of legal development will differ at different levels of the judicial hierarchy.
+Thus, a judge of the final appellate court will have an enormously important role in applying the Constitution, in expounding basic human rights, in sometimes striking down legislation as unconstitutional, and in keeping the other branches of government in check.
+A judicial officer at the other end of the spectrum, such as a magistrate, will have much less opportunity to develop and expound new legal principles.
 He or she will generally be bound simply to apply statute law or common law as elaborated by the higher courts.
 Yet a magistrate will see many more citizens than higher court judges do.
 Typically, the magistrate's court processes about 90% of criminal and small debt proceedings.
-This is where most people and most lawyers see the judiciary.
-It is a mistake to conceive of the role of our legal system as limited to judges of the highest courts.
+This is where most people see the judiciary.
+It is a mistake to conceive of the role of the judiciary as limited to judges of the highest courts.